 Our audit committee has reviewed and discussed our audited financial statements for the year ended December 31, 2021 with our management and with KPMG LLP.
 Our audit committee also discussed with KPMG LLP the matters the PCAOB Auditing Standard No. 1301 requires regarding "Communication with Audit Committees."
-Our audit committee has received the written disclosures and the letter from KPMG LLP that the applicable provisions of the PCAOB require regarding communications by independent registered public accounting firms with audit committees concerning independence and has discussed with KPMG LLP its independence.
+Our audit committee has received the written disclosures and the letter from KPMG LLP that the applicable provisions of the PCAOB require regarding communications by independent registered public accounting firms with audit committee also discussed with KPMG LLP that the applicable provisions of the PCAOB require regarding independence and has discussed with KPMG LLP its independence.
 Our audit committee also discussed with KPMG LLP changes in audit procedures that were necessary due to the COVID-19 pandemic.